moudy99/Bankist--app/README.md

 ## License

+- The original code by Jonas Schmedtmann is licensed under the [MIT License](https://github.com/jonasschmedtmann/LICENSE).
-This project is licensed under the [MIT License](LICENSE).
+- Additional code and modifications by [Moudy Rasmy] are also licensed under the [MIT License](LICENSE).
 ---

-**Note:** Replace "your-live-demo-link" with the actual link to your live demo.

-Happy coding! 🚀✨